-Purpose: The Business Management - Motorsports Management Specialization is designed primarily for persons seeking their first job or who technical writing, interpersonal relationships, communications, team building, motorsports industry, safety regulations, motorsports transportation, management, law, hospitality management, computer applications, accounting, marketing, and other areas related to the motorsports industry.
+Purpose: : The Business Management - Motorsports Management Specialization is designed primarily for persons seeking their first job or who desire a promotion in their present position or in another field, including self employment.
+Students will be provided knowledge, skills, and training necessary to perform midmanagement level functions in motorsports related companies.
+Coursework includes instruction in mathematics, critical thinking, technical writing, interpersonal relationships, communications, team building, motorsports industry, safety regulations, motorsports transportation, management, law, hospitality management, computer applications, accounting, marketing, and other areas related to the motorsports industry.